Sponsorship Opportunity: 11 Wall Paintings Available for Sponsorship*

 Detail of Antonio Vassilacchi's canvas showing signs of water damage and deteriorated old varnish, before conservation (Photo: Matteo De Fina).

-Detail of the "Annunciation and Two Scuola Members" obscured by layers of aged varnish and adhesive residues from previous treatments, before conservation (Photo: Matteo De Fina)
+Detail of the "Annunciation and the Portrait of Two Scuola Members" obscured by layers of aged varnish and adhesive residues from previous treatments, before conservation (Photo: Matteo De Fina)

 Detail of Gaspar Rem's canvas showing accumulated dust, grime, and altered inpainting, before conservation (Photo: Matteo De Fina).